 The Construction Management (CMGT) program is fully accredited by the American Council for Construction Education (ACCE), 1717 North Loop 1604 East, Suite 320, San Antonio, Texas 78232-1570, (210) 498-6161.
 The construction management program is also a member of the Associated Schools of Construction (ASC).
 Graduates of this program earn a Bachelor of Science in Construction Management.
 This major prepares approximately 36 graduates each year for management positions in the construction industry.
 Job placement of Construction Management graduates is excellent, approaching 100 percent.
 Graduates of the construction management program are highly qualified and compete effectively for positions as construction managers, cost estimators, project schedulers, field engineers, project engineers and project coordinators.
 Graduates who complete the “general construction” option in the program are typically employed by commercial building contractors and manage complex construction projects such as large retail stores, schools, higher education buildings, and commercial and public buildings.
 Graduates who choose the “heavy/civil” option often pursue careers in the public works arena such as bridge, highway, utility and marine construction.
 Some graduates have very successful careers working for major specialty contractors while others are employed as project managers for owners and government agencies.

 Mechanical Engineering Technology (MET) is the profession in which knowledge of applied mathematical and natural sciences, coupled with principles of technology gained by study and laboratory activity, is used to implement technological advances.
 The MET student is involved with the following three broad categories of study: energy, structures and motion in mechanical systems and manufacturing.
 The energy field involves the production and transfer of energy and the conversion of one form of energy to another.
-The MET program is accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (TAC/ABET), 111 Market Place, suite 1050, Baltimore, MD 21202-4012, Telephone (410) 347-7700.
+The B.S. in Mechanical Engineering Technology is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org.

-The Electronics Engineering Technology (EET) degree is also accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (TAC/ABET), 111 Market Place, suite 1050, Baltimore, MD 21202-4012, Telephone (410) 347-7700.
+The B.S. in Electronics Engineering Technology is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org.
 The technologists graduating from this program are applications oriented, building upon a background of mathematics, science and technology.
 They interface with engineers at the product level and produce practical, workable results quickly; install and operate technical systems; devise hardware from proven concepts; develop and produce products; service machines and systems; manage production facilities; and provide support for technical systems.

 The Technology Education (TE) program at Central Washington University leads to a Bachelor of Science degree that allows candidates to teach exploratory Technology Education (STEM) at the junior or senior high level.